joshuacc/prose-for-programmers/manuscript/why.md

 or -- God forbid! -- a manager, your expertise in the Hoth MVVM framework will be of limited use.
 But writing will remain.

+## But what will I get out of studying writing?

+### Less back and forth

+We've all experienced out of control email threads.
+It starts with a vague question, is usually followed by an ambiguous answer, and before you know it, someone in another department is freaking out about a non-existent problem.

+What if you could step in and make people understand?
+Even better, what if you could prevent the issue from escalating in the first place?
+That's the power of clear and effective writing.

+### Fewer bugs and less rework

+Sometimes we run across frustratingly mysterious bits of code.
+Perhaps we've even written some ourselves.
+But what's even more frustrating is when the code is accompanied by an equally mysterious comment like, "fixes IE bug."

+What IE bug?
+And which version of IE?

+A developer working on this code, now needs to:

+* Talk to the original programmer, who won't remember anything.
+* Manually test to see if there are obvious bugs related to that line, which he probably won't catch.
+* And perhaps make changes anyway, without knowing what he broke.

+A clearly written comment would have prevented all of that.